bulletmark/pipxu/README.md

 [![PyPi](https://img.shields.io/pypi/v/pipxu)](https://pypi.org/project/pipxu/)
 [![AUR](https://img.shields.io/aur/version/pipxu)](https://aur.archlinux.org/packages/pipxu/)

 [`pipxu`][pipxu] installs Python applications, i.e. Python packages which have one or more executable programs, into independent isolated virtual environments on your system.
-Each package and it's dependencies are thus insulated from all other applications, and from the system Python. [`pipxu`][pipxu] creates links to application executables in a common directory, which you have in your [PATH][path].
+Each package and it's dependencies are thus insulated from all other applications, and from the system Python. [`pipxu`][pipxu] creates links to application executables in a common directory, e.g. `$HOME/.local/bin` is default for most Linux users, which you should ensure is in your [PATH][path].
 Packages are typically sourced from [PyPI][pypi], the Python Package Index.

 [`pipxu`][pipxu] is a re-implementation of most of the functionality of the popular [`pipx`][pipx] tool but is **much faster** because it uses